jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 I also knew that even if we made a mistake in hiring the wrong kid, they would only be with us for about three months.
 This wasn't as much of an investment as it was with a permanent hire.

-It's very difficult to get a sense of someone's technical expertise in a single interview, especially for an intership when we only have about 30 minutes.
+It's very difficult to get a sense of someone's technical expertise in a single interview, especially for an internship when we only have about 30 minutes.

 You may be asked to _whiteboard_ a problem.
 This involves describing how you would approach a problem while standing at a whiteboard so that you can provide freehand illustrations, and possibly even hand-written code.